 - 1. Fixate on any unattended object (further referred to as O1) in the current hemifield. - 2.
 Fixate on any object (referred as O2) in the opposite hemifield that has the same y coordinate as the O1. - 3.
 If O1 and O2 are the same then go to step 1. - 4.
 If O1 and O2 are different then: - a.
-Fixate on an object NO2 nearest to O2 - b.
-Fixate on O1 - c.
-Fixate on an object NO1 nearest to O1 - d.
+Fixate on an object NO2 nearest to O2. - b.
+Fixate on O1. - c.
+Fixate on an object NO1 nearest to O1. - d.
 If NO1 and NO2 are the same then end the trial. - e.
 If NO1 and NO2 are not the same then go to step1.

-The steps 4.a to 4.e are necessary to ensure that the module is comparing a correct pair of objects.
+The steps 4a to 4e are necessary to ensure that the module is comparing a correct pair of objects.
 This uncertainty comes from the fact that when locating a target's twin in the opposite hemifield the model knows only its y coordinate and not the x coordinate.
 Therefore, it is possible for the model to fixate on a wrong object that by chance had the same y coordinate.
 To detect such mistakes model also compares two objects from two hemifields that are closest to respective target objects.

-The model's mean RT over all trials was 9089 ms (Table 2).
-On average, the model needed 9007 ms and 9170 ms to finish trials where the difference was either in color or in shape respectively.
+The model's mean RT over all trials was 9124 ms (Table 2).
+On average, the model needed 9051 ms (SE = 79) and 9197 ms (SE = 80) to finish trials where the difference was either in color or in shape respectively.
 This is a reasonable fit to reaction times reported by Pomplun et al. (2001).
-However, the current model was unable to show difference between trials where the mismatch was either in color or in shape.
+The current model was unable to show difference between trials where the mismatch was either in color or in shape.